-Start by being honest with yourself and your co-workers – more change lies ahead!
+Be honest with yourself and your co-workers – more change lies ahead!
 In truth, most people reject change – so our job is to change the mindset of those around us.
-It helps to build trust with employees.
-One way to do that is to solicit input when considering change.
+Honesty helps to build trust with employees.
+Another way to build trust is to solicit input when considering change.
 Once you engage others, you have partners.

-A certain amount of stress is good for us because it makes us grow and learn.
+A certain amount of stress brought on by change is good for us because it makes us grow and learn.
 Change always brings opportunity.
 The trick is to inspire others by empowering them.
 Think differently.
 No idea is a bad one.
-Engaging people in the change usually results in a higher adoption rate.
-Change is often the basis for new opportunities.
+Engaging people in change usually results in a higher adoption rate.
+And change is often the basis for new opportunities for employees.

 In facilitating the change process, we need to understand that everyone’s job now is to succeed in unfamiliar environments.
 We have to learn to live in uncertain times.
 As we’ve learned this past year, that might mean a new job direction, new skills or new behaviors.
 Showing others how to have real conversations about important issues will build trust.
 How do we need to change in order to address the challenges we’re having?
 Accepting uncertainty and moving forward is key.

-Make sure that the right problems are being solved.
 If the change is going to be effective and create the desired result, we need to make sure we’re looking at the right problem.
 Some things are not under our control.
 We need to look at the problem and decide if it no longer exists, can’t be solved or isn’t the problem with the highest priority.

-Communicate and support.
 The individuals and teams leading the change process must be supported through coaching, education and facilitation.
-Communication has to be active and planned.
-A healthy sense of urgency is good, but being rushed will build distrust.
+Communication must be active and planned.
+A healthy sense of urgency is good but being rushed will build distrust.

 To succeed today, businesses need to think of their workplace as one of continuous movement.
 How can we work differently?
 How have our customers changed?
 Is there something we can do to make the business more enticing to our customers?
 The more agile we are, the more likely we will act on opportunities and grow.